Producers and Consumers

 process by typing Ctrl+C.

-And start again with the following command:
+again with the -o

 kcat -b localhost:29092 -t songs -o 1 -C -K:

-docker run -it --network=host edenhill/kcat:1.7.0 kcat -b localhost:29092 -t songs -o 1 -C -K:
+docker run --rm -it --network=kafka-tutorial edenhill/kcat:1.7.1 kcat -b kafka:9092 -t songs -o 1 -C -K:

 2: {"id": 2, "name": "Still Loving you", "author":"Scorpions", "op":"ADD"}